Mastering the Art of Storytelling on Social Media: Frameworks, Tips, and Techniques

 Master the Art of Cinematic Storytelling

-• Plan your shots and edits: Treat each post like a mini-production.
-Use storyboards or shot lists to ensure every scene serves the narrative.
+• Plan your shots: Use storyboards to ensure every scene serves the narrative.

-• Evoke emotion with music and effects: A well-chosen soundtrack and thoughtful sound design can make even a 15-second clip feel profound.
-Emotional cues (inspiring music, close-up expressions) help viewers connect deeply.
+• Evoke emotion: A well-chosen soundtrack can make a 15-second clip feel profound.

 Persuasive Storytelling Techniques